-In the State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 CDBG-DR Action Plan, which can be found at http://recovery.texas.gov/local-government/hud-requirements-reports/hurricane-harvey/index.html on the GLO website, Harris County was identified as a "most impacted and distressed" area and was allocated by the State, along with the City of Houston, a direct allocation from the State's CDBG-DR allocation at the direction of HUD of \$1,204,696,185.
-This included an additional \$89,309,355 allocated in August 14, 2018 Federal Register (PL 115-123), which will be used for housing recovery in Harris County.
+In the State of Texas Plan for Disaster Recovery: Hurricane Harvey - Round 1 CDBG-DR Action Plan, which can be found at https://recovery.texas.gov/action-plans/index.html on the GLO website, Harris County was identified as a "most impacted and distressed" area and was allocated by the State, along with the City of Houston, a direct allocation from the State's CDBG-DR allocation at the direction of HUD of \$1,234,813,590.
 As Harris County and the City of Houston elected to develop their own local recovery programs, both jurisdictions are required to develop local supplemental action plans (SAPs) to be submitted as a substantial amendment under the State of Texas Action Plan.
 This substantial amendment (APA 1) was submitted and approved by HUD in December 2018.